Infineon/mtb-example-psoc4-msclp-hover-touch/README.md

 ## Document history

-Document title: *CE241068 – PSOC&trade; 4: MSCLP CAPSENSE&trade; Hover Touch*
+Document title: *CE241068 – PSOC&trade; 4: MSCLP CAPSENSE&trade; hover touch*

  Version | Description of change
  ------- | ---------------------
  1.0.0   |  New code example
+ 2.0.0   |  Major update to support ModusToolbox&trade; v3.5.
+This version is not backward compatible with previous versions of ModusToolbox&trade;
 <br>